rafaelfborges/devradar-backend/README.md

 ## Database configuration

-Now for the project you need a moogodb connection, you follow these steps below:
+For the project you need a moogodb connection, you follow these steps below:

 1. Create an account on MongoDB Cloud
 2. Create a mongo db cluster